uralys/taverne/readme.md

 The idea with `hookstores` is to implement a simple [Flux architecture](https://facebook.github.io/flux/docs/in-depth-overview)

-- ✅ **splitting** the the global state into **stores**,
+- ✅ **splitting** the global app state into **stores**,
 - ✅ applying **local rendering**, by mapping these stores to [containers](https://medium.com/@learnreact/container-components-c0e67432e005), using React hooks `useState` and `useEffect`.
-- ✅ using React context only to provide the `Dispatcher` everywhere, and `StoresProvider` who is emitting events to listeners of specific stores only.
+- ✅ using React context only to provide `Hookstores` with `{dispatch, ...stores}` everywhere,

+  - `dispatch` allows to emitting actions to every stores, and they now if they have to compute this action to reduce a new state.

+  - your `stores` are accessible, with the `key` you give in `descriptions`, to allow kind of "mapStateToProps" on the connected containers, only when there _is_ an update: Now that's local re-rendering.

 ## ☢️ disclaimer

 So yes, somehow it ends up as another lib to manage your React state 🙃.

 But since it's only few files you should understand what's behind the hood, then use and tweak them to your convenience _within your own React app_ rather than use it out of the box.

+You'll see hookstores is rather few lines to patch React.

 Furthermore,